Kaniha: Career

 Susi Ganesan spotted Kanika on a magazine cover page and insisted on her performing the lead female role in his second feature film.
 Divya eventually entered the Film industry, accepting the offer, while her name was changed to Kanika.
 Her debut film was the Mani Ratnam-produced Five Star (2002) with Prasanna, who made his acting debut as well, in which Kaniha portrayed a traditional village girl.
 She completed the entire film during her summer holidays, since she was a student.

 Kanika turned down all projects that were subsequently offered to her, including films by S. Shankar and P. C. Sreeram, and went on to complete her graduation.
 Even before she finished her graduation, she completed her Telugu debut film Ottesi Cheputunna during her winter vacations, acting under another stage name Sravanthi.
 In regard to her performance, Idlebrain wrote: "Sravanthy looks homely in the film and suited the character.
 She performed well.
 She is good at dances as well".

 After completing her studies, Kanika decided to give herself a go at the Tinsel towns.
 She starred in the Kannada film Annavaru (2004), a remake of Mani Ratnam's Thalapathi (1991), stepping into Kannada filmdom, too.
 She followed the movie with a cameo role in Cheran's Autograph.
 Kaniha next appeared in a comedy oriented role in a commercial film by K. S. Ravikumar, Aethiree along with Madhavan, Sada, in which she portrayed a "naughty Brahmin girl".
 Sify labelled her performance in the film as "outstanding".
 She returned to Telugu cinema, accepting to reprise her role in the Telugu remake of Autograph, Naa Autograph, playing the same role as in the original version.
-She proved to be an actress to reckon with in the Kannada film Sye, a remake of Tamil film Dhill.
-She finally ventured into Malayalam cinema as the heroine for the campus-based film Ennitum.

 Kanika has ventured into playback singing and dubbing as well.
 Having a vast experience and being a professional singer before turning actress, Kanika got the offer to sing the theme song of her debut film Five Star.
 She then became a dubbing artiste, dubbing for actresses Genelia D'Souza in Sachein (2005), Sadha in Anniyan (2005) and Shriya Saran in Sivaji: The Boss (2007).

-Later in 2006, she appeared in her biggest project, Varalaru, directed again by K. S. Ravikumar, in which she shared screen space with Ajith Kumar.
-She won plaudits for her role as a Bharatanatyam dancer's wife.
-After a two-years gap, her most recent Kannada film Rajakumari opposite Ravichandran got released, in which she again got to play the female lead role.